Angel Blade: Seiryuu Tenmyouin

 Seiryuu Tenmyouin (天明院聖流 Tenmyouin Seiryuu) is the student body president and most popular girl at AquaTokyo complex's university.
 In episode 1, Nailkaizer mistakenly believes she is Angel Blade and captures her.
 Ayame tries to save her but is also captured.
 In episode 2, she learns about Moena being Angel Blade, and tells her she would keep her secret.
 Later she goes to the city hospital to find Ayame, is captured by General Elaine and used as a hostage against Ayame's partner Emily who ends up being raped by Chloe while Seiryuu is forced to watch while Elaine violates her, only to be saved by Angel Blade.
 In episode 3, she is raped and then used as bait for Angel Blade.
 She appears in all three Angel Blade episodes, but does not appear in Angel Blade Punish!.

 Her name is a reference to the Azure Dragon.

 Hasumi

 Hasumi is Moena's friend and classmate who often complains about her breast size.
 She is also a bit boy-crazed and drags Moena to go out shopping to find some boys in episode 1 at Aunt Kyouka behest.
 She acts mainly as a comic relief character and is one of the few females close to Moena not to be raped or sexually molested, though she herself does playfully grope Moena's breasts in episode 1.
 Like most of her classmates, she idolizes Angel Blade.
-She encounters Moena's injured father after he and Kyouka are attacked by Karin in his lab, though is unaware of his connection to Moena and Kyouka.
+She encounters Moena's injured father after he and Kyouka are attacked by Karin in his lab, but is unaware of his connection to Moena and Kyouka.
 She does not appear in Angel Blade Punish! except in a post-credits scene.